vijjiGi/Todo-App-List/README.md

          export default Todos;

-Then create actions and reducer in reducer.js..for that we import createSlice() method from
+Then create actions and reducer in reducer.js..

+For that we import createSlice() method from @reduxjs/toolkit..

-@reduxjs/toolkit..and create reducer with its name,initialState,reducer functions..In this reducers we create our functions what we required addTodos,DeleteTodos,updateTodos,completeTodos
+and create reducer with its name,initialState,reducer functions..

+In this reducers we create our functions (addTodos,DeleteTodos,updateTodos,completeTodos)

       intialState=[];